 Once the basket is preheated, place your steaks in the basket, without any overlapping.
 Then, air fry at 400 degrees F for 16 minutes, eight minutes on each side, which is perfect for two 16 ounce ribeye steaks to medium well doneness.
 However, if you have thinner steak, you may need to lower the time.

 After air frying, allow the steak sit for 5-10 minutes, to allow the flavoring and juices to set.
 Doing this makes a huge difference in the flavor!
 And finally, top your steak with a pat of butter, garlic butter, garlic herb butter, or blue cheese butter.

 FAQ's about making Ribeye Steak in the Air Fryer:

 Will my steak be juicy after being cooked in the air fryer?

-Our steak was VERY juicy and tender.
-I will say, let the steak sit for at least 5-10 minutes before eating.
-That gives the meat extra time to marinate in it's own juices and brings out the flavor.
+Air frying our steak made it VERY juicy and tender.
+By allowing the steaks to rest for at least 5-10 minutes before eating, it gives the meat extra time to marinate in it's own juices and brings out the flavor.